core-wg/yang-cbor/draft-veillette-core-yang-cbor-mapping-latest.md

 An anydata serves as a container for an arbitrary set of schema nodes that otherwise appear as normal YANG-modeled data.
 An anydata instance is encoded using the same rules as a container, i.e., CBOR map.
 The requirement that anydata content can be modeled by YANG implies the following:

 *	Keys MUST be set to valid SIDs, member names or YANG hashes.
-This rule apply to the key of the anydata node and the key of any inner schema node.
+This rule applies to the key of the anydata node and the key of any inner schema node.

 *	The CBOR array MUST contain either unique scalar values (as a leaf-list, see {{leaf-list}}), or maps (as a list, see {{list}}).

-*	Values MUST follow the encoding rules of one of the datatype listed in {{data-types-mapping}}.
+*	Values MUST follow the encoding rules of one of the datatypes listed in {{data-types-mapping}}.

 ## The "anyxml" Schema Node